kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 All this means is that your reports will much less inclined to give you an open feedback to your code base contributions.
 Moreover, unless they feel adventurous, they will avoid making changes to your code as a plague.
 They just don't want to risk unnecessary conversation with their manager.
-A nail that sticks out gets hammered.
+Because they know that a nail that sticks out gets hammered.

 To a degree, this is a manageable problem.
 You can build great relationships of trust with your reports, and/or practically twist their arms to make changes to